tresorit/ZeroKit-iOS-SDK/README.md

 $ pod install
 ```

 *Note: Pod installation may take a few minutes.
-The pod clones the ZeroKitClientNative crypto library and OpenSSL and builds these to link with the ZeroKit SDK.*
+The pod clones the ZeroKitClientNative crypto library which includes OpenSSL and builds these to link with the ZeroKit SDK.*

 ## Usage